This article may contain compensated links. Please read the disclosure for more info.

 Follow the steps below as you will learn how the piece is made and then how to make your own song similarly.

 So.
 Looking at the musical material, we can see that the song only has two small melodic phrases.

-The two phrases are repeated with different lyrics and combined in a pattern that made the song a hit, and a classic!
-Here is a link to the lyrics and chords if you like.
+The two phrases are repeated with different lyrics and combined in a pattern that made the song a great hit and a classic!
+Here is a link to the chords and lyrics, if you like.

-Your task is to make your own version of this piece by using the same form.
+Your task is to make your own version of this piece using the same form.

-You only need to compose two tiny melodic phrases.
-One for the verse, and one for the chorus.
+You only need to compose two tiny melodic phrases, one for the verse and one for the chorus.

-Verse: Use as a model the first melodic phrase from the verse in "Norwegian Wood".
+Verse: Use as a model the first melodic phrase from the verse in "Norwegian Wood."
 It has three short parts.
 This is the Verse: